Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Housing

 For many newcomers, buying a home in Canada is a dream that can help set roots and build equity.
-Researching the housing market in Canada is vital when considering what city to settle in, where, and when to buy a home.
-Following housing prices in Canada can help you discover the most affordable cities.
-Discover the most recent housing market statistics from February 2025 that reveal the steepest housing sales decline in Canada in almost two years.
+Researching the housing market and prices in Canada will help you decide which city to settle in, where to buy a home, and when to buy.
+The most recent housing market statistics from March 2025 reveal that the trade war creates uncertainty and affects housing sales and prices.
+Discover what’s changing in Canada’s housing market.

 REGISTER FOR THE WEBINAR